Homemade pie crust is so much easier than you imagined! This easy pie crust recipe will take major work out of making dough for a sweet or savory pie.

 This recipe was originally published on November 30th, 2011.

-I originally published this homemade pie crust recipe as “one minute pie pastry”, not realizing that no one uses those terms to search for how to make a pie crust (ugh, the perils of recipe writing online).
+I originally published this homemade pie crust recipe as “one minute pie pastry”, not realizing that no one uses those terms to search for how to make a pie crust (ugh, the perils of recipe writing on the internet).

 As an Amazon Associate I earn from qualifying purchases.